-THE pARTy! is The Arts Alliance’s signature benefit event celebrating the arts + creative industries in Washtenaw County.
-The highlight of the event is the presentation of The Arts Alliance Medals for Arts, Sciences & Humanities to honor and celebrate the extraordinary achievements of those in Washtenaw County who advance and increase awareness of the arts + creative industries in the greater Ann Arbor area and beyond.
+THE pARTy! is Creative Washtenaw's signature benefit event celebrating the arts + creative industries in Washtenaw County.
+The highlight of the event is the presentation of Creative Washtenaw Medals for Arts, Sciences & Humanities to honor and celebrate the extraordinary achievements of those in Washtenaw County who advance and increase awareness of the arts + creative industries in the greater Ann Arbor area and beyond.
 Medalists make their mark through their accomplishments, leadership and philanthropy setting the standard for excellence and serving as the example for others to follow.

 The Philanthropic Excellence Medal recognizes those giving of their time, talents and treasures to the arts science and humanities in Washtenaw County and beyond.